TosbackCgusBridge-Bot/CGUs-versions/Cnn/Privacy Policy.md

 You also can engage with our content, such as video, games, applications, and other offerings, on or through third-party platforms and social networking sites, such as Facebook, or other third-party social media plug-ins and applications.
 When you engage with our content on or through third party social networking sites, plug-ins or applications, you may allow us to have access to certain personally identifiable information and Non-Personally Identifiable Information from your social media profile (e.g., name, e-mail address, photo, gender, birthday, location, user files like photos and videos, your list of friends, people you follow and/or who follow you, the posts or the 'likes' you make, etc.) to deliver the content or as part of the operation of the Site.
 We may also obtain Non-Personally Identifiable Information (e.g., content viewed, game performance, high scores, and information about advertisements within the content you have been shown or may have clicked on through third-party platforms) from your interaction with our content.

 Through some social networking sites' privacy settings, you can control what information you share.
-For a description on how social networking sites handle your inforTurner's Participation in the Industry Self Regulatory Program for Interest Based Ads.
-Additional Choice Optionsmation, please refer to their privacy policies and terms of use.
+For a description on how social networking sites handle your information, please refer to their privacy policies and terms of use.

 **How We Use the Information**